 Reeseville is a tiny village located in the state of Wisconsin.
 With a population of 753 people and just one neighborhood, Reeseville is the 410th largest community in Wisconsin.
-Reeseville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Reeseville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Reeseville is a blue-collar town, with 47.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Reeseville, you'll notice that it is more blue-collar than most other communities in America.
+47.98% of Reeseville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Reeseville is a village of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Reeseville who work in management occupations (15.90%), office and administrative support (9.97%), and healthcare (4.85%).

 In Reeseville, however, the average commute to work is quite long.
 On average, people spend 30.21 minutes each day getting to work, which is significantly higher than the national average.